marcobarilari/layerfMRI-toolbox/README.md

 RAM and CPU usage are sampled every ~30 seconds.

-#### From higg-res anatomical to whole brain layers
+#### From high-res anatomical to whole brain layers

-This section refers to the demo `layerfMRI_pipeline_segment-layers.sh` using a highr-res anatomical MP2RAGE whole brain (0.75 mm iso) and T1w in EPI space derived from vaso functional data of a specific task experiment (0.75 mm iso, partial brain coverage).
+This section refers to the demo `layerfMRI_pipeline_segment-layers.sh` using a high-res anatomical MP2RAGE whole brain (0.75 mm iso) and T1w in EPI space derived from vaso functional data of a specific task experiment (0.75 mm iso, partial brain coverage).

 ![image info](./src/benchmark/ram.png)